GoHypernet/Galileo-Tutorial-Pages/docs/algorand.md

 ![Starting the Algorand Node](images/algorand/algorand_rpc.gif)

 When your Relay node is fully synchronized, you can use its RPC interface to interact with the Algorand network programmatically.
 The URL for your
-RPC endpoint can be obtained by right-clicking the link name "RPC API" under "Your API Endpoints".
-This URL along with the [algod.token](https://developer.algorand.org/docs/reference/sdks/#security-token) generated in the `data/` directory can be used to connect to your Algorand node through one of Algorand's official SDKs.
+RPC endpoint can be obtained by right-clicking the link named "RPC API" under "Your API Endpoints".
+This URL along with the [algod.token](https://developer.algorand.org/docs/reference/sdks/#security-token) generated in the `data/` directory can be used to connect to your Algorand node through one of Algorand's official [SDKs](https://developer.algorand.org/docs/reference/sdks/).
 To download the algod.token file, open the workspace explorer widget in the upper left corner, open the `data/` directory, then right-click the file named algod.token and select "download" (this will save it to your local desktop).

 ### Logging Out and Changing Your Session Password